“Alya Silverwind, we need to talk about this report. It just says ‘Bad guys defeated.’”

 After dinner, Terra went upstairs to her room.
 The floor remained clear of any clothes or other items.
 A dusty television and old game system sat on the dresser in the corner.
 Her open closet contained untouched dresses, worn jeans, and stained tee-shirts.

 Vestiges remained of Terra’s younger teenage years.
 A dusty make up kit lay on the dresser though a large lump of rock crystal rested on top of it.
-One could just make out the edges of a boy band poster under another poster of Franklin D. Roosevelt.
+The edges of a poster featuring a long forgotten boy band protruded slightly under another poster of Franklin D. Roosevelt.
 The poster read Men are not prisoners of fate, but only prisoners of their own minds.

 The colors of fall painted the trees as Terra walked through the backyard.
 Patches of yellow dotted the mountains in the distance while red leaves floated in the creek she crossed.
 Knee high golden grass swayed in the fall winds as Terra passed through the fields.